psi-maker/IoT-EdgeAI/brain_storm.md

 4. Maybe simple process facility can be integrated with the faciliy such as paper smash, liquid drying, or food smash, etc. This will simplify following transportation and process system cost.

 # AI Education
+People have strong memories with picture and shape rather than sentence and words per the biological theory.
+One edge AI equipment with screen or AR/VR can recognize people talk with NLP, gathers related picture or cubic information from central servers, and make it visible will reinforce the learning curve or human communication.

+The most important part for AI education is the stereoscopic technology, NLP, vision or others consist with human brain running way.

+# Smart Cooking
+# Sensors
+TellSpec equipment is a good reference for food ingredient detection, which use spectrometer scan to identify anaphylactogen,chemical substances, nutrient content and quantity of heat  https://tellspec.com/tw/

+# Structure and Application
+* Include the sensor to examine ingredients, the system also suggest the options of recipes on food materials by screen.
+* The best way for this system is to integrate with a health system, by that the system can suggest optimized food, recipes against everyone's physical body condition.
+* Even more, the system can control other kitchen equipment, such as the microwave timing, cooking timing etc.

+# AI Health